josdejong/lossless-json/README.md

 - Works in browsers and node.js.
 - Comes with TypeScript typings included.
 - Modular: ES module functions, only load and bundle what you use.
-- The full bundle is less than 4kB in size when minified and gzipped.
+- Small: the full bundle is less than `4 kB` in size when minified and gzipped.

 ## Install